All you need to know about childhood illnesses: symptoms, treatments and advice

 Bronchiolitis is a contagious viral disease , often impressive in its symptoms, but benign.

-This disease affects children under the age of 2.
+It affects children under 2 years of age.
 Symptoms include respiratory discomfort, coughing and rapid, wheezing breathing.
 It lasts an average of 10 days.

-During the first ten days, infants are closely monitored.
-However, it is possible for some infants to develop a more severe form of bronchiolitis, requiring hospitalization
+During the first ten days, infants must be closely monitored.
+However, it is possible for some infants to develop a more severe form of bronchiolitis, requiring hospitalization.

-The virus is present in saliva and bronchial secretions, so it can be transmitted by sneezing, spitting, coughing, kissing , etc., as well as lthrough objects contaminated with saliva, such as children's toys.
+The virus is present in saliva and bronchial secretions, and is therefore transmitted by sneezing, spitting, coughing, kissing , etc., as well as by objects contaminated with saliva, such as children's toys.

 Gastroenteritis

-Gastroenteritis can originate from a variety of sources: viruses, bacteria, parasites or fungi.
+Gastroenteritis can originate from a variety of sources: virus, bacteria, parasite or fungus.
 But in children, most gastroenteritis is caused by a virus called "rotavirus".

 Gastroenteritis manifests itself as :

-Gastroenteritis generally doesn't last very long, with vomiting sfading away in about two days, while diarrhea can persist for one to two weeks.
+Gastroenteritis doesn 't usually last very long: vomiting subsides in about two days, while diarrhea can last one to two weeks.
 Gastroenteritis can lead to dehydration.

 Gastroenteritis is an infectious disease transmitted by :

-• contact with certain objects containing fine particles of stool and vomit from infected people.
+- contact with objects containing fine particles of stool and vomit from infected people.

 Warning: a child may still be contagious in the days following the disappearance of symptoms.